gdunlop/budget-boating/_posts/2020-06-10-Budget-boat-choices.markdown

 # Inboards

 An inboard engine is installed inside the boat, connecting to a sterndrive or outdrive housing the propeller and tilt and trim mechanism.
-Mechanically speaking, this is a lot more complex than an outboard, and it cannot be tilted completely out of the water.
+Mechanically, this is a lot more complex than an outboard, and the maintenance costs are therefore likely to be higher.

 ![Sterndrive unit on an inboard powered boat](/budget-boating/images/sterndrive.jpg)

 Inboard engines are often petrol or diesel car engines adapted for marine use.
 Cooling is provided directly via water drawn through the sterndrive - *raw water cooling* - or indirectly by including a heat exchanger in the cooling circuit.
 Exhaust is either fed via the sterndrive and exits through the prop like an outboard, or uses through-hull exhaust pipes.

 Pros associated with inboards:-
-- Harder to steal than an outboard
+- Less vulnerable to theft than outboards
-- Diesel engines can be more economical than petrol but increased maintenance costs may cancel this out
+- Diesel engines can be more economical than petrol, however the increased maintenance costs likely cancel this out
+- Car-derived engines may be more familiar to the home mechanic

-- I can't think of anything else.
-They are more complex, significantly heavier, harder to maintain and take up space inside the boat
+For the budget boater there are quite a few drawbacks with inboards - they are more complex, significantly heavier and take up valuable space inside the boat.